russellbits/russellbits.com/src/routes/lab/shrinky-box/+page.md

 ## A content preview with a revealed excerpt.

-:warning: Pull in Codepen here.
+⛈️ Pull in Codepen here.